Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Office for business Microsoft Office New Outlook for Windows

 The following aren't currently available offline, but we plan to include in future updates:

-• Create, delete, and move folders
+• Create, delete, and move folders (rolling out)

-• RSVP to meeting invitations
+• RSVP to meeting invitations (rolling out)

-• Search for items
+• Search for emails (in development)

-• View and add attachments and images
+• View and add attachments and images (in development)

 • View and update settings for notifications, signatures, and calendars